danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

         bundle: Bundle.myPackage
 ```

-If you now run `swiftgen` from the Terminal, the generated code should use the `myPackage` bundle instead of `.module`.
-Referring to your fonts and assets from external previews will now hopefully work.
+If you run `swiftgen`, the generated code should now use `.myPackage` instead of `.module` and any external previews that refer to these assets should render without crashes.

 ## Conclusion

-Adding assets to Swift packages is very easy and convenient, but currently have some bugs that make using them problematic.
-If you have faced these problems, I hope that you found this post helpful.
+Adding assets to Swift packages is very easy and convenient, but SwiftUI currently have some bugs that make using them problematic.
+If you have these problems, I hope that this post was helpful.

-Let's hope that the Swift package team is aware of this problem and that the upcoming changes at this year's WWDC will finally provide a fix for it.
+Let's hope that the Swift package team is aware of this problem and that the upcoming changes at this year's WWDC will finally provide a fix for it and make this post obsolete.